Newton

 Wildflowers

 Signs of spring can be seen everywhere from birds migrating back to Missouri to blooms on the forest floor.
 Let’s explore the beauty and uniqueness of ephemeral wildflowers.
-Join Shoal Creek Conservation Education Center Naturalists to learn how to identify spring wildflowers and which ones you may see in your own backyard.
-Recommended for ages 12 and up.
-Register is Required with a valid email address to receive the program link.
+Join Shoal Creek Conservation Education Center staff to learn how to identify spring wildflowers and which ones you may see in your own backyard.

 Naturescaping is simply utilizing native flowers, vines, shrubs, and other plants that share our environment for our landscaping needs.
-They may be as manicured as a formal garden or have a little wild space in a backyard corner.
+Naturescaping fits the MO Stream Team mission for it helps reduce the use of lawn chemicals and pesticides in our watersheds.
+The landscaping may be as manicured as a formal garden or have a little wild space in a backyard corner.
 The benefits of a purposeful flowerbed or landscape will be covered from the roots up, including starting with a new space to rehabbing an existing flowerbed.
-The design and plant components of a butterfly garden, hummingbird haven, and more ideas to entice wanted wildlife will be included.